The client: TalkTalk

 Going in-house and building an internal Pega excellence team

 "The vision for TalkTalk was to increase Pega delivery velocity, reduce costs and grow our internal capability – these were all key business challenges.
-We have realised these through our partnership with QA which has supplied us with fully trained and certified Pega Consultants.
+We have realised these through our partnership with QA which has supplied us with fully trained and certified Pega tech specialists.
 These individuals have created value very quickly and so improve our service to the business." – Steven Knowles, TalkTalk’s OSS Delivery, Pega Team Leader

 By using this model, TalkTalk has been able to reduce a dependency on third-party offshore delivery partners to make improvements to the customer journey, add features and functionality as well as delivering upgrades to its Pega platform.